Xamla/xamla_egomo/egomo_3d_printed_parts/egomo-1/README.md

 Additionally we publish the file xamla_cap.stl which is a simple version of our custom Xamla joint cap without a hole for the power cable.
 It might be useful if you just want to fix a kinematic problem (collision) of the original UR5 joint cap that prevents the robot from freely rotating in all situations.

-## Customization / Adaption to other Robots
+## Adaption to other Robots

-If you are a robotics researcher and you want to adapt the Egomo 3D parts for you special needs or to adapt it to a different robot we provide on request the original CAD files.
+If you are a robotics researcher and you want to customize the Egomo 3D parts to your special requirements or adapt it to a different robot model we can provide you the original CAD files on request.
 Please get in touch with us via [E-Mail](egomo@xamla.com).